 I can’t explain it, but lately I’ve been craving Vietnamese food.
 If you think of chicken soup as Jewish penicillin (and I do), then think of pho as the prescription-strength version of it.
 Nothing makes me feel better when I’m sick than a steaming, heady bowl of pho.
 For a quick, inexpensive, and entirely satisfying lunch, I frequently seek out a banh mi sandwich.
-To satisfy these cravings, I most often turn to Pho Saigon for pho, and Them Hung Sandwich Shop for shredded chicken banh mi sandwiches.
+To satisfy these cravings, I most often turn to Pho Saigon for pho, and Them Hung Sandwich Shop (now Paris Sandwich Cafe) for shredded chicken banh mi sandwiches.

 Pho Saigon Vietnamese Noodle House has 8 Houston area locations.
 The one we frequent is located at 2808 Milam Street, in a small shopping center on the edge of downtown.
 No matter what time of day you go, the place is always packed, with steaming bowls of pho and plates piled high with fresh herbs and bean sprouts being whisked to tables with lightning speed.

 As the menu explains, “Pho begins with an aromatic beef or chicken broth, made by simmering high quality beef, beef bones and spices for beef soup, and free-roaming chickens and spices are used for the chicken soup.”

 Pho recipes tend to be closely-guarded secrets, and I have no idea what’s in Pho Saigon’s version.
 Spices can include cinnamon, cloves, fennel, star anise, cardamom, and coriander.

 We almost always start with an order of spring rolls with peanut sauce: